stochastic-thread/libc4life/README.md

 ```

 ### errors
 c4life's error handling facility is designed to complement prevailing strategies rather than replacing them.
-What's often missing in C is a way to pass information describing the error out of band.
-No one really wants automagic stack unwinding, the fact that it's doable in C has been proven enough times.
+What's missing in C is a way to pass information describing the error out of band to the code that needs it.
+No one really likes automagic stack unwinding, even forcing it down peoples throats like Java didn't work; and the fact that it's doable in C has been proven enough times.
 Throwing an error in c4life doesn't stop the world to make sure someone is there to catch it.
 Errors are accumulated in the current try scope and propagated down the stack on exit; unhandled errors are printed to STDERR when exiting the final scope.

 ```C
 #include <c4life/c4.h>